Amplitude (NASDAQ:AMPL) Given New $11.00 Price Target at UBS Group

-Amplitude (NASDAQ:AMPL – Get Free Report) had its target price reduced by equities researchers at UBS Group from $13.00 to $11.00 in a report released on Friday, Benzinga reports.
-The firm presently has a “neutral” rating on the stock.
-UBS Group’s price objective points to a potential upside of 20.61% from the stock’s previous close.
+Amplitude (NASDAQ:AMPL – Free Report) had its price objective reduced by UBS Group from $13.00 to $11.00 in a research report released on Friday morning, Benzinga reports.
+They currently have a neutral rating on the stock.

-Amplitude (NASDAQ:AMPL – Get Free Report) last posted its earnings results on Tuesday, February 20th.
-The company reported ($0.16) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.15) by ($0.01).
-Amplitude had a negative net margin of 32.71% and a negative return on equity of 27.73%.
-The firm had revenue of $71.40 million for the quarter, compared to analyst estimates of $71.56 million.
-Research analysts predict that Amplitude will post -0.62 EPS for the current year.
+Amplitude (NASDAQ:AMPL – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
+The company reported ($0.16) earnings per share for the quarter, missing the consensus estimate of ($0.15) by ($0.01).
+The firm had revenue of $71.40 million during the quarter, compared to analyst estimates of $71.56 million.
+Amplitude had a negative net margin of 30.28% and a negative return on equity of 26.09%.
+Equities analysts predict that Amplitude will post -0.62 earnings per share for the current fiscal year.

 Insider Activity

-In other news, Director Catherine Wong sold 3,515 shares of the firm’s stock in a transaction that occurred on Friday, February 23rd.
-The shares were sold at an average price of $11.97, for a total value of $42,074.55.
-Following the sale, the director now directly owns 86,335 shares in the company, valued at approximately $1,033,429.95.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+In related news, Director Catherine Wong sold 3,515 shares of the stock in a transaction dated Friday, February 23rd.
+The stock was sold at an average price of $11.97, for a total value of $42,074.55.
+Following the completion of the sale, the director now directly owns 86,335 shares of the company’s stock, valued at approximately $1,033,429.95.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 28.71% of the stock is currently owned by corporate insiders.

 Amplitude, Inc, together with its subsidiaries, provides a digital analytics platform that analyzes customer behavior in the United States and internationally.
 It offers Amplitude Analytics, which provides real-time product data and reconstructed user visits; Amplitude Experiment, a solution that allows teams to test new capabilities and safely roll out new features; Amplitude CDP, an insight-driven solution that encompasses the data infrastructure, audience management, and data streaming capabilities; and Amplitude Session Replay used by product, marketing, and data teams to understand user behavior, diagnose product issues, and improve product outcomes.